Profile: Catherine, Duchess of Cambridge

 The eldest of three children, she was educated at the exclusive Marlborough College in Wiltshire, where she was described as level-headed, popular and talented, and captained the school hockey team.

-Her sister Pippa, 31, has raised her profile since she was maid of honour at the royal wedding.
+Her younger sister Pippa has raised her profile since she was maid of honour at the royal wedding.
 She has written a party-planning book and also writes for magazines.

 After they met at St Andrews, where Catherine studied art history, the young couple's relationship apparently flourished during weekends together on the Queen's Balmoral estate.